dmbarbour/wikilon/src/Stowage/Data/README.md

 * finger-tree sequences for vectors or dequeues
 * generic finger-trees (user-provided monoid)

-I should probably have for each collection type, a "compacting map" and "compacting filter" operation.
-But it isn't too critical.
+I should probably have for each collection type, a "compacting map" and "compacting filter" operation to avoid loading the entire collection into memory.

-I'm somewhat interested in the SeqHash structure, which is a bit like a history-independent finger-tree sequence.
-But it seems more complicated than I'm willing to deal with at this time.
+I'm interested in developing the SeqHash structure, which is effectively a history-independent finger-tree sequence.
+Eventually.
+It's low priority.
+I don't fully grok the details yet.

-I'd like to perhaps develop a variation of Stowage `TX` that is generic, e.g. via use of `Codec` and delayed writes, and reads via Codec.
-But this isn't critical for any use case right now.
+I'd also like to abstract the key-value store and transactional updates, leveraging the Codec and caching parsed data for lightweight comparisons.
+It would be convenient if we can model some sort of hierarchical transactions and buffer multiple commits as a single, efficient operation at the .Net layer before anything reaches the underlying database.
+The "durability" of a commit could be optional, too.